adonix-org/postrise/README.md

     // Default username is the current OS user. settings.setUsername("my_login_user");

-    // Either set the password, or use pg_hba.conf to configure
+    // Either set the password or use pg_hba.conf to configure
     // secure access for your user.
     settings.setPassword("In1g0M@nt0Ya");